Reno Domestic Violence Lawyers

 Because of these factors, putting an experienced defense lawyer on your side is imperative.
 At Larry K. Dunn & Associates, we have decades of court experience, including Mr. Dunn’s time as a former prosecutor.
 We understand what you are up against and how to fight for an optimum outcome.

-Call Larry K. Dunn & Associates at (775) 522-3550 or submit our online contact form for a free case review with a Reno domestic violence attorney.
+Call Larry K. Dunn & Associates at (775) 522-3550 or submit our online contact form for a free case review with a Reno domestic violence lawyer.

 Common Domestic Charges in Nevada